nestorrecinosUCA/boxful-be/README.md

 ## Description

-This API allows to save an order depending on the user information, collecting address, state, city and some other details.
+This API allows to save an order depending on the user information, collecting address, state, city and some other details, you can find the Swagger documentation in the url `{uri}:{port}/docs`

 ## Tech Stack